hjbhu6/yvertx/core_manual_yeti.md

     fsO is ~FileSystem = yvertx.fileSystem.fs;
     fsO#copySync(...);

-## Callback Handler
+## Promise

-All the fileSystem functions take a callback function which replaces the `AsyncResultHandler` in the java api.
-The callback function recieves either a `Some value` if the operation was succesful or an `None ~Exception` if there was a problem.
+All the fileSystem functions return a promise which replaces the `AsyncResultHandler` in the java api.
+The promise has a `Some value` if the operation was succesful or an `None ~Exception` if there was a problem.

 Otherwise the functions all work exactly the same as their java counterpart.